 As described by the Air Force Times, the reasoning behind the change in policy was as follows:

 Under the previous policy, troops who spent any portion of a month in a danger pay location received full monthly danger pay of $225.

 The proration amounts to $7.50 per day.
-So, for example, if an airman spends only 10 days of the month in an eligible area, he will have only $75 in IDP added to his paycheck.
+So, for example, if an airman spends only

 The change would fall mostly on rear-echelon and headquarters staff whose occasional and short visits to a hostile area, such as attending a change-of-command ceremony in Afghanistan, had provided them the same $225 monthly hostile fire pay that went to the front-line airmen or soldiers facing imminent danger every day of the month.

 Because changes of command often happen on the first day of a month, someone arriving